Functional-Metabolomics-Lab/MicrospotReader/userguide/userguide.md

 3. Adduct detection
 4. Exporting files for GNPS

-Additionally the chromatograms of each feature are saved in a separate list.
+The feature traces acquired in these steps are then used in later steps for correlation with activity data

 **(2) Activity peak detection:**
 As discussed in previous chapters, highly bioactive peaks may "radiate" outwards and lead to satellite activity peaks.
 These do not correlate to a bioactive fraction within the spots.
 In order to avoid detecting satellite peaks, peak detection is done on the heatmap of the activity data.
 Here a topological local maximum peak detection algorithm from scikit image is used.
 The threshold for peak detection is either input manually by the user or determined via an algorithm that systematically removes "outliers" from the chromatogram until the baseline of the chromatogram is found.
 Then standard deviation and mean are calculated of the baseline.
 The threshold is defined as the mean plus three standard deviations.